fmenti/life_td/data_generation/docs/source/architecture.rst

 Use Cases
 ---------

-(TBD add tree for use cases and implementation consequences)

 We considered the following five use cases:

 * A: Catalog extraction for main science objective of LIFE
 * B: Easy access for fellow scientists
-* C: Low maintenace for database administrator to save costs.
+* C: Low maintenace for database administrator to save costs
-* D: Identify important missing data for future observation proposals.
+* D: Identify important missing data for future observation proposals
-* E: Provide context for analysis of data obtained by LIFE.
+* E: Provide context for analysis of data obtained by LIFE

 Which have the following consequences on the database features: